-The major risk that comes with lime is calcium content.
+The main danger of lime is the calcium content.
 This mineral is crucial for forming strong bones, but it can also cause health problems in cavies.
-One lime (2 oz) has 22 mg calcium!
+One lime (2 oz) has 22 mg calcium.
 This amount is quite high for the guinea pigs.

 When there is an excess of calcium, this mineral deposits in the urinary tract of the guinea pig.
-Then calcium can cause bladder or kidney stones, painful urination, or even blood in the urine.
+This can cause bladder or kidney stones, painful urination, or even blood in the urine.

 Quick Facts on Limes

 - The most popular lime types are Persian, West Indian, Dessert lime, Sweet lime, Kaffir lime, and Key lime.

 - Lime is cultivated all year round, and the best limes are picked from May to September.